What does it mean to work with intention?

 — Melia Malmquist

-I have a curiosity about how a space works and what makes people feel comfortable and I let my values and ethos as a designer guide me in my work.
-I thrive from researching and sourcing materials, furniture, lighting, and accessories that create long-lasting, healthy, warm, and liveable spaces.
-All of this helps me work with intention because I know what the purpose of my work is.
-The result will vary but it will always be led by creating the space that best serves my client’s dreams and needs.
+I am curious about how a space works and what makes people feel comfortable.
+I let my values and ethos as a designer guide me in my work.
+I thrive from researching and sourcing materials, furniture, lighting, and accessories that create long-lasting, healthy, warm, and livable spaces.
+All of this helps me to work with intention because I know what the purpose of my work is.
+The result will vary but it will always be led by creating the space that serves my client’s dreams and needs best.

-When I feel that I lose track of working with intention because I’m up against a sharp deadline or stuck into tasks that I’m not enjoying so much, bringing myself to again think of my ethos and values brings purpose even to technically challenging or sometimes mundane tasks.
+When I feel that I lose track of working with intention because I’m up against a sharp deadline or stuck in tasks that I’m not enjoying so much, bringing myself to think of my values allows me to rediscover purpose of the most technically challenging or mundane tasks.
 I feel motivated by being guided by intention rather than some external metric of success because the intention is in my control, and it has a real positive impact on my well-being.

 Melia Malmquist –